marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

     ...
 ```

-This includes an explicit engine parameter as we'll eventually test other automata implementations.
+which includes an explicit engine parameter as we'll eventually test other automata implementations.

 ### Design

-Building \\(\mathcal{A}\_{POS}(\alpha)\\) means extracting the relevant info from a pattern string.
-We could build ad-hoc processing of the pattern for all this, but my intuition says that this would become unwieldy quickly and be very resistant to future expansions.
-We want a more structured approach, and recursion seems the obvious answer.
+Building \\(\mathcal{A}\_{POS}(\alpha)\\) means extracting the relevant info from a regex pattern.
+My intuition says that ad-hoc processing would become unwieldy quickly, and be very resistant to future expansions.
+We want a more structured approach, recursion seems the obvious answer.
 Why?
 Because regexes are recursive and highly composable by nature, we can take advantage of this.

 This reason should hopefully become more convincing as we go, but to give some immediate motivation let's consider how regexes themselves are formally defined.
-Often this is given recursively in the following way,
+Often this is done recursively in the following way,

 - Given an alphabet \\(\Sigma\\),
 - then every letter \\(\sigma\in\Sigma\\) is a regular expression.[^1]